 Finely chop onion, garlic & pepper.
 Remove the stem from the mushrooms and chop.

-In a pan, sautee the onion, garlic & pepper along with the mushroom stalks.
+In a pan, sautee the onion, garlic & pepper along with the chopped mushroom stems.

 Add all other stuffing ingredients except the fresh parsley to the pan.
 Mix well and let the wine or liquid absorb into the breadcrumbs a bit.

-Put the mushrooms stem side up on a tray and drizzle them with a little olive oil.
+Put the mushrooms stem side up on a a parchment paper lined baking tray and drizzle them with a little olive oil.

 Add spoonfuls of stuffing into the mushroom, gently pressing down so the stuffing is packed in but not over stuffed.